cockroachdb/docs/_includes/v22.2/ui/statement-details.md

 In this case the insight is recommending that you create an index on the `start_time` column of the `rides` table and storing the `rider_id`.

-If you click **Create Index**, a confirmation dialog displays warning you of the cost of [online schema changes](online-schema-changes.html) and a button to copy the SQL statement for later execution in a SQL client.
+If you click **Create Index**, a confirmation dialog displays a warning about the cost of [online schema changes](online-schema-changes.html) and a button to copy the SQL statement for later execution in a SQL client.

 If you click **Apply** to create the index and then execute the statement again, the **Explain Plans** tab will show that the second execution (in this case at `19:40`), which uses the index and has no insight, takes less time than the first 6 executions.